 Single tender procedure applied is described in p.2.4.8 of PRAG.
-The Beneficiary shall describe the selection process in annex a10\b for service and supply contracts, explaining the manner in which the participant(s) in the negotiations were identified and the price was established, and the grounds for the award decision.
+Establishment of evaluation committee is not required in case of single tender procedures.
+The Beneficiary shall describe the selection process in annex a10_b for service and supply contracts, explaining the manner in which the participant(s) in the negotiations were identified and the price was established, and the grounds for the award decision.
 The Contracting Authority must follow the negotiation steps shown in the negotiation report template and ensure that basic principles relating to procurement procedures such as checking compliance with eligibility rules (nationality rules), capacity to carry out the contract and exclusion criteria are duly applied.